Updated for the 2026 Immigration Rules

 Get your results instantly

-The calculator shows your earliest application date, qualifying period completion date, and whether your absences meet route-specific limits under current 2026 Immigration Rules.
+The calculator shows your earliest application date, qualifying period completion date, and whether your absences meet the route-specific limits under current Immigration Rules.

 What Is Indefinite Leave to Remain (ILR)?

-Indefinite Leave to Remain (ILR) — also known as UK settlement, permanent residence or settled status — is the immigration status that frees you from time-limited visas.
-Once granted by UK Visas and Immigration (UKVI), ILR allows you to live, work, study and access public funds in the United Kingdom without restriction.
+Indefinite Leave to Remain (ILR) — also known as UK settlement, permanent residence, settled status or simply a permanent residence / PR status — is the immigration status that frees you from time-limited visas.
+Once granted by UK Visas and Immigration (UKVI), ILR lets you live, work, study and access public funds in the United Kingdom without restriction.
 It is the final step before applying for British citizenship by naturalisation under the British Nationality Act 1981.
+This page works as a permanent residence calculator and settlement calculator: it processes your visa history against the Home Office continuous residence requirements to check your qualifying period, absence limits and earliest application date.

 How the ILR Calculator UK Computes Your Target Dates